MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 If data cannot be broken up, this should not hinder other users from migrating.
 As a general rule, users with a lot of data require a lot of time to migrate.

-### Amount of Data to Move
+### Amount of data to move

 Knowing the total volume of data you are moving helps to create a more realistic timeline for your migration.

-### Your Migration Team
+### Your migration team

 Establish a migration team to lead your organization through the project.
 The team’s role includes liaising with us, undergoing training, and notifying employees of each change during the migration process.

-An IT Manager or the Head of IT could be a good choice for our point of contact because they will understand the ins and outs of your organization's systems.
-To ensure a smooth, successful migration, we will work closely together and be with you every step of the way.
+An IT Manager or the Head of IT is a good choice for our point of contact because they understand the ins and outs of your organization's systems.
+To ensure a smooth, successful migration, we work closely together and be with you every step of the way.

 ## Timelines

-### Be Realistic
+### Be realistic

 The amount of time required to plan, execute, and wrap up a migration depends on many factors.
 Organizational requirements, budget, security reviews, and support from management are just a few.

 We typically see corporate transfers take a minimum of 30 days to plan and execute.
 Ensure you allot yourself enough time for each stage, which we cover later on in this guide.

-### Evaluate Your User Base
+### Evaluate your user base

 It is critical that you plan which users are migrating and when.
 Ask yourself questions like these: